Romanian verbs: Simple perfect

-The simple perfect has been replaced by the compound perfect in most of the Romanian varieties; it is commonly used in the Oltenian vernacular (graiul oltenesc) to denote recent actions that still affect the present situation: mâncai (I have just eaten).
+The simple perfect has been replaced by the compound perfect in most of the Romanian varieties; it is commonly used in the Oltenian vernacular (graiul oltenesc) to denote recent actions that still affect the present situation: mâncai (You have just eaten).
 In the literary standard, the simple perfect is used almost exclusively in writing, where the author refers to the characters' actions as they take place.
-For that reason, the second person is practically never used, whereas the first person appears only when the writer includes himself among the characters.
+For that reason, the second person is practically never used, whereas the first person appears only when the writer includes themself among the characters.

 Imperfect

 In Romanian, the compound perfect is often used where other Romance languages would use the imperfect.
 For example, the English sentence My father was Romanian requires the imperfect when translated into languages like French and Italian, whereas in this context in Romanian the compound perfect form Tatăl meu a fost român is frequently used instead of the imperfect Tatăl meu era român.